What Is Retinyl Palmitate?

-Retinyl palmitate is a type of retinoid that is used in skin care products due to its ability to improve signs of aging, hyperpigmentation, and acne.
+Retinyl palmitate is a type of retinoid that is used in skincare products due to its ability to improve visible signs of aging, hyperpigmentation, and acne.

-The retinoids are a class of chemical compounds that demonstrate vitamin A activity.
-Retinyl palmitate is the ester of retinol (another name for vitamin A) and palmitic acid, a saturated fatty acid.
+Retinoids are a class of chemical compounds that demonstrate vitamin A activity.
+Retinyl palmitate is the ester of retinol which is another name for vitamin A and palmitic acid, a saturated fatty acid.

 Vitamin A cannot be synthesized by the body, which means it must be supplied to the body through dietary sources.
 Retinoids are required for many different biological processes.
 In particular, they are involved in embryogenesis, reproduction, vision, growth, inflammation, differentiation, proliferation, and apoptosis.
-Retinoids are found in the keratinocytes (skin cells) in two forms, retinol and retinyl esters, where they function as antioxidants.
+Retinoids are found in the keratinocytes or skin cells in two forms, retinol and retinyl esters, where they function as antioxidants.

 As a class, retinoids are well-known to be one of the most powerful topically applied ingredients to address the signs of aging and improve acne symptoms.
 In addition to retinyl palmitate, the retinoid family consists of retinol, retinaldehyde, and retinoic acid, as well as a large number of synthetic derivatives.
 But did you know that of all the retinoids only retinoic acid has a direct biological effect on the skin?
 While retinoic acid is available as a topical prescription treatment (tretinoin, brand name Retin-A), it often causes skin irritation including excessive peeling, redness, and photosensitivity which limits its use.